Chinese Art (c.1700 BCE - 2000 CE)

 The Mongols who overran China during the 1270s and proclaimed their new Yuan Dynasty, quickly adopted the Chinese culture.
 We have a description of the court of Kublai Khan written by the Venetian merchant, Marco Polo, the first European to visit China (1275).
 Lack of official patronage during the era of Yuan Dynasty art caused many Chinese painters and calligraphers to withdraw from public life into seclusion, where they created a more erudite and spiritual style of art.
 The Yuan period was especially notable for its painters, particularly the "Four Great Masters" who stayed aloof from the Mongol court.
 As well as fine art (which also included Buddhist sculpture), the Yuan era is noted for its decorative arts, notably its underglazed blue-and-white porcelain, along with its lacquerware and jades.

 The Mongols were overthrown by a popular insurrection led by a shepherd and guerrilla leader who founded the Ming dynasty, with its capital in Nanjing (Nanking), which was transferred later to Beijing (Peking).
 The Ming court was as glamorous as that of the Tang but ridden with corruption and paralysed by internal conflicts.
 Painting continued as before becoming over refined at the end of the dynasty.
 More styles of painting emerged, including the Wu School and the Zhe School.
 But Ming Dynasty art is particularly famous for its blue and white porcelain, where cobalt blue is applied on the paste under a transparent glaze.
 Later ceramicists took to using bright enamels in three or five colours.
+(Note: enamelling - principally Cloisonné enamelling - became a speciality of both the Ming and Qing dynasties.)
 The pieces were decorated with allegories, Daoist and Buddhist symbols and a variety of bird, flower and dragon motifs.
 Much of Chinese architecture that has survived dates from this period, but it lacks the imagination of the Song buildings with their cantilevered eaves and brackets.

 In 1644 the Manchus in the north took advantage of economic and social unrest in China.
 They were a military race with a great admiration for Chinese culture.
 Their emperors were powerful men who administered the country with a strong hand until the end of the 19th century, but the Chinese elite did not mix with the Manchus for a long time.
 This was detrimental to the progress of Chinese civilization, at the moment when the Europeans were becoming important in Asia.